cloudevents/spec/cloudevents/extensions/attrschema.md

 1. Create a map of all attributes of a given event, where the keys are the attribute names and the values are the attribute values
 2. Strip all `null` OPTIONAL attributes from the event if present
-3. Map all non boolean, non string, and non integer types into the string canonical string representation as defined in the [CloudEvent spec](../spec.md#type-system) corresponding to the attribute type.
+3. Map all attribute values into the string canonical string representation as defined in the [CloudEvent spec](../spec.md#type-system) corresponding to the attribute type.
 4. Validate the given dictionary using Attrschema document and the rules defined by the [JSON Schema Spec][json-schema-spec]
 5. Attributes are considered adhering to the attrschema document if the JSON schema